 Example 70 (Finding the best PCA dimension).
 There are 600 examples of the digit 1 and 600 examples of the digit 7.
 We will use half the data for training and the other half for testing.
 The 600 training examples were further split into a training set of 400 examples, and a separate validation set of 200 examples.
 PCA was used to reduce the dimensionality of the inputs, and then nearest neighbours used to classify the 200 validation examples.
-Different reduced dimensions were investigated and, based on the validation results, 19 was selected as the optimal number of PCA components retained, see fig(15.7).
+Different reduced dimensions were in vestigated and, based on the validation results, 19 was selected as the optimal number of PCA components retained, see fig(15.7).
 The independent test error on 600 independent examples using 19 dimensions is 14.
-Once we have used the validation data to select the best model, can we use both training and validation data to retrain the optimal model?
-In this case, we would have decided that 19 is the optimal dimension to use, based on 200 training and 100 validation points.
-Can we now, having decided to use 19 components, retrain the model on all 300 training points?
-In principle, the answer is no, since the new procedure, strictly speaking, corresponds to a different model.
-However, in practise, there is probably little to be lost by doing so, and possibly something to be gained since we are making use of more training data in setting many parameters.